Rahxl-saini/ZEREXIA/README.md

-🚀ZEREXIA – Full Stack Trading Platform (MERN + AWS)
+🚀ZEREXIA – Full Stack Trading Platform (MERN)

-ZEREXIA is a full-stack stock trading platform built using the MERN stack and deployed on AWS.
+ZEREXIA is a full-stack stock trading platform built using the MERN stack.
 The idea behind this project was to understand how modern fintech platforms work — from secure authentication systems to portfolio management and cloud deployment.

 The focus was on writing clean, scalable code while following proper REST API architecture and production-ready deployment practices.